 - He's highly secretive of exactly who he is, how he came into being, and his relations with YHVH and humanity: some claim that he is indeed the fallen angel of biblical legend.
 Other subscribe to the idea that like YHVH, he sprung from the hearts and minds of humans yearning for freedom.
-In any case, it was he who sparked the creation of the concept of Chaos itself.
-He is, however, very vocal on what he believes: a world with absolute freedom where all sentient beings are free to do as they please.
-He's utterly ruthless in the pursuit of his goals, but make no mistake: he, for good or bad, is with humanity all the way.
+In any case, it was he who sparked the creation of the concept of Chaos itself, and he is very vocal on what he believes: a world with absolute freedom where all sentient beings are free to do as they please.
+He's utterly ruthless in his actions, but make no mistake: he, for good or bad, is with humanity all the way.
 Yes, he believes in a wild, savage world where power and freedom are the apex of life.
 But considering the alternative...

-- Just like his former master, he has ascended to the Main House, he has lost a lot of his privacy, and thus ability to scheme, as well as much contact with the House of Chaos.
-He has no issue with this anyway, as humans cannot control their desires; the bondage imposed by order will break down, and through that desire, a new Lightbringer is born anew.
+- Just like his former master, he has ascended to the Main House.
+In doing so, he has lost a lot of his privacy, and thus ability to scheme, as well as much contact with the House of Chaos.
+He has no issue with this anyway; humans cannot control their desires; the bondage imposed by order will break down, and through that desire a new Lightbringer is born anew.
 As long as humans wish for freedom, he shall never fade away.
 Fortunately, or unfortunately depending on who you ask, he managed to find away around this: application for an Alliance.

 - Whatever you do, don't mistake him for Satan.
 You'll just piss both of them off.
 Lucifer simply had the misfortune of being given the same name that the Devil had back when he was an angel of the Lord (not YHVH, but the being he was based on).
 Better not ask about the fact that Lucifer was once Helel, YHVH's most beloved archangel, either.

 - Freely accepts that his most often-seen avatar owes much of its appearance to one of his favorite musicians, David Bowie.